 - Regular Home Inspections: Conducting regular home inspections is the easiest way to know the status of your rental and protect yourself as a homeowner.
 Inspections are a time to catch maintenance problems before they escalate into expensive repairs.
 You can also look for signs indicating your tenants are not complying with the rules of their lease.
 Post proper Entry Notices informing your tenants of the date and time frame you plan to enter.
 While inside, check for compliance with occupancy guidelines, pest control, pets, and damage to the property.
 Inspect the exterior of the property including structural stability, landscape, sprinklers, irrigation, and rain gutters.

 By following the above recommendations provided by professionals at Sacramento property management companies, you will provide yourself with shorter vacancy times, steady cash flow, decreased maintenance costs, and reduced liability.
-SAC-METRO wants you to have a positive experience as a rental investor.
+Select wants you to have a positive experience as a rental investor.
 With more than 30 years of experience, our experts utilize a hassle-free leasing cycle that is proven to be successful.
 You can be a profitable landlord and see investment gains.
 Put our Elk Grove property management team to work for you.
 Learn how our proven processes can increase your bottom line.
-Give SAC-METRO a call today.
+Give Select a call today.